The biggest concern we have

 state.
 Hundreds of miles are only protected by

 these X barriers, which as you can see

 Patrol officers, is a huge priority to those of

 Columbus New Mexico (A port of entry border

-town with Mexico) I can tell you that border
+Palomas Mexico) I can tell you border security has

-a bit of a muddle, but with patience and the
+her residency was a bit of a muddle, but with

 Immigration and Naturalization agency has their